-Excuse me, can I rent a car in Greece with my domestic driver's license and notarized translation ?
+Can I rent a car in Greece with a domestic driver's license and a notarized translation ?

 3 Answers